fluxnetart/fluxnetart.github.io/_posts/2025-10-18-biospherevideo.md

 ---
 layout: post
-title: Breathing as the Biosphere YouTube Channel
+title: Breathing as the Biosphere Spotify & YouTube Channel
 excerpt: Rosa Lewis takes you on imaginal journeys to explore the ever-changing nature of ecosystems in flux.
 categories: news
 ---